She doesn’t look like a total crosspatch, does she? Don’t be fooled.

 Mrs. McMullen returned it.
 “Do over.”
 She kept me in from recess.

-I wrote, “I hate the zoo.
-I got lost.
-It was NOT fun, and I missed lunch.… Read the rest
+I wrote, “I hate the zoo.… Read the rest

 “Jessie, where the fuck are we?”